 “The question is not whether there should be more money, but how we can distribute it more intelligently,” Nelo Emerencia concluded.
 Pierre Padilla from N-ABLE and advisor to DG Regio underlined that Europe should focus primarily on making the step from subsidizing technology development to investing in business.
 That is also the starting point of the new Component-5 program, which will follow-up Interreg Europe.
 “It’s a fundamentally different approach that requires a different mindset.”

 Component-5 is an investment program of € 970 million that focuses on commercialization and scaling up of interregional innovation projects that contribute to the development of European value chains.
 “But it will not work without national funding,” warns Padilla, because no matter how large the budgets seem to be, they must be divided into hundreds of sub-projects in dozens of regions.

 Pilots4U officially ends in August 2019, but the initiators have the ambition to keep the project alive.
 For the next phase, a management structure has been set up and a Memorandum of Understanding was signed.
 The network and the database must also be maintained in order to remain up to date.
 In addition, the project team wants to encourage use by means of targeted communication and an event at least once a year.
-The financing of these activities will mainly have to come from subscriptions from the participating plants and to a small extent from sponsoring.
+These activities will mainly be financed by subscriptions of the participating plants and to a small extent by sponsoring.

 The Pilots4U Database is now online and can be consulted free of charge by everyone.